Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 Who Will Follow This Notice: This notice summarizes the privacy practices of the members of Ballad Health’s Affiliated Covered Entity (ACE), which are health care facilities and other health care entities that are under common ownership or control and share privacy policies and procedures.
-As the members of Ballad Health’s ACE may change over time, please see the current Ballad Health ACE member list.
+As the members of Ballad Health’s ACE may change over time, please use this link to view the current list of Ballad Health’s ACE members.

-This notice applies to all departments, units, all healthcare professionals and others who may be involved directly or indirectly in your care at Ballad Health entities such as employees, physicians, allied health professionals such as physician assistants and nurse practitioners, residents, students, volunteers, and others affiliated with Ballad Health when providing services at Ballad Health facilities.
-This notice applies to members of our medical staff to the extent that they provide services at Ballad Health facilities.
+This notice also applies to members of our medical staff to the extent that they provide services at Ballad Health facilities.
 We may share your medical information with members of the medical staff as necessary to carry out joint treatment, payment, or health care operations activities.

 Our Pledge to You: We understand that your health information is personal, and we are committed to protecting its privacy.
 We are required by law to: